MaastrichtU-IDS/best-practices/website/blog/2021-03-02-rdf-in-the-browser.md

 ## What about IndexedDB then?

-7 years ago a guy asked to RDF community if there was any interest about implementing something like "IndexedGraph" that would enable storing and querying RDF data similarly to IndexedDB: https://lists.w3.org/Archives/Public/public-rdfjs/2013Oct/0040.html.
-Since then, there was no answer, and I could not find of any mention of using IndexedDB for RDF.
+7 years ago, someone asked if there was any interest in implementing something like "IndexedGraph" that would enable storing and querying RDF data similarly to IndexedDB: https://lists.w3.org/Archives/Public/public-rdfjs/2013Oct/0040.html.
+But I could not find any other mention of using IndexedDB for RDF.

-Note, there are a few wrappers to use IndexedDB with NoSQL db like CouchDB, or query it as SQL:
+Note, there are a [few wrappers to use IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API#see_also) with NoSQL databases like CouchDB, or query it as SQL.

 Implementing full SPARQL support would be a relatively large project.
 But it seems like a wrapper could be written to have better support to work with JSON-LD RDF data in IndexedDB.